-The Green Fee is intended solely for purposes that advance W&M's interests in sustainability relating to its general operations and the university's tri-partite missions of teaching, research and public service.
-Proposals are accepted from all students, faculty and staff.
+The Green Fee is intended solely for purposes that advance W&M's interests in sustainability relating to its general operations and the university's tri-partite missions of teaching, research, and public service.
+Proposals are accepted from all students, faculty, and staff.
 Interested parties are encouraged to submit a draft proposal before the stated deadline to receive feedback and assistance on the project.
-Completed proposals with a cover sheet are sent to the Director of Sustainability, Calandra Waters Lake [[waterslake]], please see Submit a Proposal for more information.

 - Fall 2018 deadline for submission: October 30 @ 5pm